lauritzsh/blog/_posts/2015-07-19-linting-javascript-in-2015.md

 }
 ```

+You can now lint easily using npm with `npm run lint`.
+You should get a nice
+list of the errors and the warning we specified:

+```
+> eslint-example@1.0.0 lint /Users/Lauritz/Developer/eslint-example
+> eslint . --reset; exit 0

+index.js
+  1:4  error    unusued is defined but never used     no-unused-vars 4:2  error    Expected indentation of 2 characters  indent 5:2  error    Expected indentation of 2 characters  indent 5:4  warning  Unexpected alert                      no-alert

+✖ 4 problems (3 errors, 1 warning)
+```

 **Note:** we use `; exit 0` because we get errors and npm thinks something bad
 is going on.
-Try remove it and see.
+Try remove it and re-run.
 You might not use this if you want to use
 the exit code of ESLint for anything.
 Consider writing a separate script for
 that.
 The `eslint .` means we will lint every file (by default files with the
 `.js` extension) in this directory.

-You can now lint easily using npm with `npm run lint`.
-You should now get a nice
-list of the errors and the warning we specified:

-```
-> test@1.0.0 lint /Users/Lauritz/Downloads/test
-> eslint . --reset; exit 0

-index.js
-  4:2  error    Expected indentation of 2 characters  indent 5:2  error    Expected indentation of 2 characters  indent 5:4  warning  Unexpected alert                      no-alert

-✖ 3 problems (2 errors, 1 warning)
-```

 Let's fix this.
 Open up `index.js` and make ESLint happy: